-Farmina N&D Pumpkin Grain-Free Dog Food receives the Advisor’s top tier rating of 5 stars.
+Farmina N&D Pumpkin Grain-Free Dog Food receives the Advisor’s best rating of 5 stars.

-The Farmina N&D Pumpkin Grain-Free product line includes 10 dry dog foods.
+The Farmina N&D Pumpkin Grain-Free product line includes the 8 dry dog foods listed below.

-- Farmina N&D Pumpkin Lamb and Blueberry Adult Medium and Maxi [A]
+- Farmina N&D Lamb, Pumpkin and Blueberry Adult Medium and Maxi (4.5 stars) [A]

 Dry Dog Food

 Ingredients: Boneless chicken, dehydrated chicken, pea starch, chicken fat, dried pumpkin, dried whole eggs, herring, dehydrated herring, herring oil, pea fiber, dried carrot, suncured alfalfa meal, inulin, fructooligosaccharide, yeast extract, dried pomegranate, dried apple, dried spinach, psyllium seed husk, dried sweet orange, dried blueberry, salt, brewers dried yeast, turmeric, glucosamine hydrochloride, chondroitin sulfate, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, ascorbic acid, niacin, calcium pantothenate, riboflavin, pyridoxine hydrochloride, thiamine mononitrate, biotin, folic acid, vitamin B12 supplement, choline chloride, beta-carotene, zinc methionine hydroxy analogue chelate, manganese methionine hydroxy analogue chelate, ferrous glycine, copper methionine hydroxy analogue chelate, selenium yeast, dl-methionine, taurine, l-carnitine, aloe vera gel concentrate, green tea extract, rosemary extract, mixed tocopherols (a preservative)